-CETRAD is a Bilateral Institution between the Government of Kenya (through the Ministry of Water and Irrigation) and the Government of Swiss Confederation, through the Centre for Development and Environment of the University of Berne.
+CETRAD is a Bilateral Institution between the Government of Kenya (through The Ministry of Environment, Water and Natural Resources (MEWNR)) and the Government of Swiss Confederation, through the Centre for Development and Environment of the University of Berne.
 CETRAD was established in July 2002 as a follow up of the then Laikipia Research Programme (1976 - 1997), and therefore builds on the long term preinvestment research facility.

 CETRAD is based in Nanyuki, Laikipia District, Kenya.
 It is concerned with research and training to design strategies for sustainable development, promote land use planning for sustained livelihood and optimal resource use, foster sustainable resource use and management for improved productivity and promote non-farm, non-pastoral enterprises, infrastructure and related services.